1-D Lookup Table

 Details

-Specify the data type of a fraction.
+Specify the fraction data type.

 Values |